+What is CoolSculpting.article.Fiorillo.sarahk

+What is CoolSculpting.article.SarahK.potentialwriter.accepted.

-Title: What is CoolSculpting and How Does It Work?
+Title: What Is CoolSculpting and How Does It Work?

 Keyword: What is CoolSculpting

-what-is-coolsculpting
+what-is-CoolSculpting

-Meta Description: What is CoolSculpting and is it effective?
+Meta Description: What is CoolSculpting, and is it effective?
 Get answers to common questions about CoolSculpting.
 Learn about this non-invasive procedure.

 What is CoolSculpting and How Does It Work?

 What is CoolSculpting?
-That’s the question a lot of people are asking as news of this revolutionary fat-freezing procedure spreads.
+That’s the question people continually ask as news of the revolutionary fat-freezing procedure spreads.
 CoolSculpting is the top-rated, non-invasive option for body contouring and fat reduction.
 Using state-of-the-art equipment, CoolSculpting freezes away unwanted bulges and bumps.

-Harvard scientists first discovered the basis for CoolSculpting when they learned that fat cells are more vulnerable to cold temperatures than other skin cells are.
+Harvard scientists first discovered the basis for CoolSculpting when they learned that fat cells are more vulnerable to cold temperatures than skin cells are.

 When fat cells are exposed to cooling with precise methods, they crystalize and are naturally eliminated through the body’s lymphatic system.
 This discovery led to the invention of CoolSculpting, a process that safely freezes fat deposits without harming the surrounding tissues.

+Learn more about CoolSculpting >>

 What is CoolSculpting Used For?